Angela Narciso Torres

 mother put on her makeup?
 What

 made the dots, one for each hour,

 the hands that moved with the sun

 the conductor beating time.

-Angela Narciso Torres is the author of Blood Orange, winner of the Willow Books Poetry Award.
-Her work appears or is forthcoming in Colorado Review, Nimrod, Quarterly West, Missouri Review, and Spoon River Poetry Review.
-A graduate of Warren Wilson’s MFA Program and Harvard Graduate School of Education, Angela has received fellowships from Bread Loaf Writers’ Conference, Illinois Arts Council, and Ragdale Foundation.
-Born in Brooklyn and raised in Manila, she serves as the reviews editor for RHINO and an editorial panelist for New England Review.
-Currently, she lives in South Florida.
+Angela Narciso Torres is the author of Blood Orange (Willow Books Poetry Prize).
+Her work appears or is forthcoming in POETRY, Quarterly West, Missouri Review, Cortland Review, and PANK.
+A graduate of Warren Wilson’s MFA program and Harvard Graduate School of Education, Angela has received fellowships from Bread Loaf and Ragdale Foundation.
+She was recently awarded the 2019 Yeats Poetry Prize by the W.B.
+Yeats Society of New York.
+Born in Brooklyn and raised in Manila, she is a senior and reviews editor for RHINO and a reader for New England Review.